damiant/dust/roadmap.md

 - 🔵 Email (contact camp)
 - 🔵 Add notes to an event (eg invite)
 - 🔵 Filter for burns by country

-# Difficult to solve

-- Overlapping events are hard to see - Maybe some indicator of this
+- 🔵 Overlapping events are hard to see - Maybe some indicator of this

-# Bugs
+## Bugs

 - iOS: The filter on the home page for "regionals" etc cannot be dismissed by clicking elsewhere (works on Android)
 - Images are in `webp` but you when you use the share plugin these image types dont appear (at least on iOS).
 Maybe convert to png?